zikzakjack/MyRefcards/MyRefcards_SCM_Git.md

 git config --global user.email "zikzakjack@abc-mail.com"		|	Configure the Email
-git config --global --list										|	List the current Configuration git clone https://github.com/zikzakjack/spring-boot-intro.git	|	Clone a repository into a new directory git-status														|	Show the working tree status git-status -s													|	Show the status in short format git-status -sb													|	Show the branch and tracking info even in short-format. git-add <filename>												|	Add file contents to the staging area index git commit -m "Commit Message"									|	Commit changes to the local repository git-push origin master											|	Push the changes to the Remote respository. origin refers to copy of local repo. master refers to the name of the branch.
+git config --global --list										|	List the current Configuration git clone https://github.com/zikzakjack/spring-boot-intro.git	|	Clone a repository into a new directory git status														|	Show the working tree status git status -s													|	Show the status in short format git status -sb													|	Show the branch and tracking info even in short-format. git add <filename>												|	Add file contents to the staging area index git commit -m "Commit Message"									|	Commit changes to the local repository git push origin master											|	Push the changes to the Remote respository. origin refers to copy of local repo. master refers to the name of the branch.

 <a name="Git-Basic-Commands"></a>